potassco/clorm/docs/clorm/predicate.rst

       date = IntegerField()
       description = StringField()

-The standard Python way of dealing with dates is to use the ``datetime`` module:
+Since the standard Python way of dealing with dates is to use the ``datetime.date`` class so creating events using Python code would need to look something like:

 .. code-block:: python